docpad-archive/documentation/core/api.html.md

 // Add DocPad to our Application var docpadInstanceConfiguration = {
-	// Give it our express application and http server
+	// Give it our express application and HTTP server
 	serverExpress: app,
 	serverHttp: server,